Diego Cavalieri: Liverpool

-On 11 July 2008, he signed a four-year contract with Liverpool for an undisclosed fee believed to be in the region of £3 million.
+On 11 July 2008, Cavalieri signed a four-year contract with Liverpool for an undisclosed fee believed to be in the region of £3 million.

 Cavalieri became the third Brazilian player at the club, following the signings of Fábio Aurélio and Lucas.
 Upon his arrival, he was handed the number 1 shirt, last worn by Jerzy Dudek.
 Cavalieri made his competitive debut on 23 September 2008 against Crewe Alexandra in the third round of the League Cup.
 He made his UEFA Champions League debut on 9 December against PSV and his FA Cup debut against Preston North End almost a month later.
 Cavalieri appeared four times during the 2009–10 season, taking his total of appearances to eight for the club, though he never made an appearance in the Premier League.
 On 29 July, Cavalieri played the full 90 minutes in Liverpool's first leg of their UEFA Europa League third qualifying round tie against Macedonian side Rabotnički.
-Liverpool won 2–0 thanks to a David N'Gog header and a Steven Gerrard penalty.
+Liverpool won 2–0 thanks to a David Ngog header and a Steven Gerrard penalty.